Mount Popa – Taung Kalat

 Many Burmese pilgrims visit Mt Popa every year, especially at festival season on the full moon of Nayon (May/June) and the full moon of Nadaw (November/December).
 Local people from the foot of Mt Popa, at Kyaukpadaung (10-miles), go mass-hiking to the peak during December and also in April when the Myanmar new year called Thingyan festival is celebrated.
 Before King Anawrahta’s time, hundreds of animals were sacrificed to the nats during festivals.

 Burmese superstition says that on Mt Popa, one should not wear red or black or green or bring meat, especially pork, as it could offend the resident nats.

-People travel great distances to assure their good luck into the coming years to Mount Popa, host to an immense annual festival which actually takes place in the temple atop the mountain.
+People travel great distances to assure good luck into the coming years to Mount Popa, host to an immense annual festival which actually takes place in the temple atop the mountain.

 The festival involves a transgender medium being possessed by a nat spirit which give him the ability to communicate between the nats and the people.
-It is these types of festivals, the type that are unique to the region but also incredibly important to the participants, that attracts tourists to Myanmar (Burma).
+It is these types of festivals, the type that is unique to the region but also incredibly important to the participants, that attracts tourists to Myanmar (Burma).